dynek/crashplan-qpkg/README.md

 `src/x86` contains things related to x86 architecture.

 `src/arm-x19` and its symlink `src/arm-x09` contains things related to ... arm architecture, you got it!
+Note that originally CrashPlan doesn't work on arm arch.
+This directory is where and how all the magic happens.
+Libraries might have to be rebuilt someday and I really hope people will do it for me cause I don't feel like creating the toolchain/cross-build environment again.

 Finally `src/shared` contains things shared between architectures.